 • At almost any age, almost any common repair

-• Heating element, thermal fuse, belt, idler pulley, thermostat: all under $300 fixes
+• Heating element, thermal fuse, belt, idler pulley, thermostat: all inexpensive fixes

 • Motor replacement: yes on units under 12 years old